PlanB-Network/bitcoin-educational-content/docs/README.md

 ## Repository Hierarchy

-The repository is organized according to the following hierarchy:
+The repository is organised according to the following hierarchy:

 - [Courses](./course_documentation.md): Course content are stored here and must respect some format specification
 - [Tutorials](./tutorial_documentation.md): Tutorials are stored in categories and must respect some format specification